Types of Dental Implants

-You will need healthy gums and adequate bone to support the implant.
-The cost of getting dental implants is also greater than getting partial dentures or complete dentures.
-Most insurance plans only cover around 10% of the price.
+You’ll need healthy gums and enough bone to support the implant.
+The cost of getting dental implants is also greater than getting partial dentures or complete dentures, and most insurance plans only cover around 10% of the price.

 What Types of Dental Implants Are There?

 The most common type of implant is the endosteal implant.
-This is a titanium implant shaped like a small screw which is a placed in the jawbone.
-In the past, subperiosteal implants, those which go under the gum but can be bolted on or above the jawbone, were also used but are very rare today.
+This is a titanium implant shaped like a small screw which is placed in the jawbone.
+In the past, subperiosteal implants—those which go under the gum but can also be bolted onto or above the jawbone—were also used but are very rare today.